How Life Insurance Brokers Are Paid And Why You Don’t Care

 How Do I Protect Myself From Product Sales?

-Product sales aren’t likely the result of commissions as we’ve seen – forget what your life insurance advisor makes.
+Product sales aren’t likely the result of commissions as we have seen – forget what your life insurance advisor makes.
 Instead, start addressing how many companies an advisor routinely does business with.

 Further, address how many companies they ACTUALLY do business with – not just have access to.
 Many advisors only do business with one company – you’re open to product sales.
 Many other advisors do business with only 2-3 companies.
 Again, you’re open to product sales.
 These advisors may have access to 15 companies, but again, only actually sell for 2 or 3 unless specifically asked.